 During this program students will have the opportunity to focus on their leadership skills in 4 different locations utilizing the cities and the outdoors of Eastern, Australia.
 Activities will include visiting an Australian wildlife sanctuary, volunteer service project, Australian guest speakers and local tours to experience the Australian culture.
-Students will take advantage of the rich culture in Brisbane, participate in outdoor leadership skills at the Kindilan Outdoor Centre, experience the sub-tropical rainforest of Lamington National Park, learn how to surf in Byron Bay through Mojo Surf and explore the surf city of Gold Coast.
+Students will take advantage of the rich culture in Brisbane, participate in cultural and outdoor leadership skills at the Echo Creek Adventure Center, and experience the Great Barrier Reef in Cairns.

 Challenge Australia: Leadership Development is based off our Challenge New Zealand: Leadership Development program.
 Academic components of both courses are very similar with differing locations and activities.